 Under traffic and parking regulations, no trading of a fixed nature is allowed on the highway including lay-bys and grass verges.
 If an obstruction or traffic problem is caused then the Highway Authority have the power to take immediate action.
 If no such problem is considered to exist, they may leave enforcement action to the relevant district council.

-- Trading on private land requires the permission of the landowner and will also require planning permission from the council.
+- Trading on private land requires the written permission of the landowner.

 Mobile food catering